AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-1.md

   </tr>
   <tr>
    <td>Field Management</td>
    <td><li>How many fields are there?
-Click <a href="/help/marketo/product-docs/administration/field-management/export-a-list-of-all-marketo-api-field-names.md" target="_blank">Export Field Names</a> to review a list of your fields, custom fields, and their API names.</li>
+   <br/>Click <a href="/help/marketo/product-docs/administration/field-management/export-a-list-of-all-marketo-api-field-names.md" target="_blank">Export Field Names</a> to review a list of your fields, custom fields, and their API names.</li>
 <li>How many <a href="/help/marketo/product-docs/administration/field-management/create-a-custom-field-in-marketo.md" target="_blank">custom fields</a> are there?</li>
 <li>How many fields are being used?
-Select <a href="/help/marketo/product-docs/administration/field-management/export-used-by-data-for-a-field.md" target="_blank">Export Used By</a> in the Field Actions drop-down to review related assets of a field.</li>
+<br/>Select <a href="/help/marketo/product-docs/administration/field-management/export-used-by-data-for-a-field.md" target="_blank">Export Used By</a> in the Field Actions drop-down to review related assets of a field.</li>
 <li>How many are synced between Marketo Engage and your CRM?</li>
 <li>Are CRM fields synced to the appropriate objects?</li>
 <li>Is there a <a href="/help/marketo/product-docs/administration/settings/creating-a-custom-tab-for-the-person-detail-page.md" target="_blank">custom view set</a> for person detail?
 Should there be?</li>
 <li>Do you have a naming convention for your fields based on source?
-If not, consider implementing this.</li>
+<br/>If not, consider implementing this.</li>
 <li>Are there any fields <a href="/help/marketo/product-docs/administration/field-management/block-updates-to-a-field.md" target="_blank">blocked</a>?
-Be sure to understand why they are.</li></td>
+<br/>Be sure to understand why they are.</li></td>
   </tr>
   <tr>
    <td>Custom Activities</td>
    <td><li>Are there any <a href="/help/marketo/product-docs/administration/marketo-custom-activities/understanding-custom-activities.md" target="_blank">custom activities</a>?</li>
-<li>If so, click through them to understand what activities aren't related to a Marketo form, email, or landing page.</li></td>
+<br/>If so, click through them to understand what activities aren't related to a Marketo form, email, or landing page.</td>
   </tr>
   <tr>
    <td>Custom Objects</td>